How to Save Money on Gifts

 - Use Amazon (yes-this an affiliate link).
 Amazon is currently offering free shipping for all shoppers and has rolled out a targeted program allowing Prime members to have all their items ship at once which allows add-on items to ship without a $25 minimum.
 Keep on scanning deal sites and flash sales to score some great deals.

 - Use deal sites.
 There are so many blogs, twitter accounts, and Instagram pages that are devoted to finding you great deals.
 Check these every day and sign up for alerts to get the limited time offers that are available.

 - Use Ebates/Rakuten (again-an affiliate link).
 Don’t spend more because you think you will get cash back as the amount is not that large.
 But it does add up especially if you do a lot of shopping online.
 And its always nice to get a check a few weeks after the holidays are over.

-Do you have any tips for saving money on gifts?
+How do you save money on gifts?
+Do you have any tips to share with us?
 Hit the comments or let me know on Twitter!